Larry-Huang/OprncvReadBarcode/readme.md

-privide the barcode openCV reader.
+# The barcode openCV reader.